octopus-platform/bjoern/docs/source/installation.rst

   not build with Java 7.
 It has been tested with OpenJDK 8 but should also work with Oracle's JVM.

-- **Radare2** The reversing framework radare2 is used to dissect and analyze files containing binary code.
+- **Radare2** The primitives provided by the radare2 reverse
+  engineering framework are employed to dissect and analyze binary files to obtain graph-based program representations from them.

 - **OrientDB 2.1.5 Community Edition.** The bjoern-server is based on OrientDB version *2.1.5* and has not been tested with any other